niplav/site/about.md

 * capitalization of headings
 * proselint
 * fixing 404'ed links
--->
+* twitter links are nitter.hu links
+* books are linked to goodreads page (instead of, say Amazon or Wikipedia) -->

 <!--TODO: What use "", “”, »«, ›‹ and ‘’ for?
 What should they differentiate?-->